LuisGC/blog/content/blog/2021/02/fosdem-2021.md

 For those of you who don't know [**FOSDEM**](https://fosdem.org/), I will keep my usual description.
 It is the biggest conference in Europe (and one of the biggest around the world) related to **Open Source** development and communities.
 It's a huge event with hundreds of talks, workshops, gatherings and stands from all the relevant projects and communities in the **FOSS (Free and Open Source Software)** ecosystem.
 It's also a marvelous place to do networking, because there are not only representatives of those projects but normally also the technical leaders of them.
 If you are good with names and faces you can meet and greet a lot of important and interesting people.

-Being online, this year the interaction was limited to Matrix and IRC Freenode channels in parallel to the live streaming, and Jitsi for the streaming.
+Being online, this year the interaction was limited to [Matrix](https://matrix.org/) and IRC [Freenode](https://freenode.net/) channels in parallel to the live streaming, and [Jitsi](https://meet.jit.si/) for the streaming.
 Everything is open source, and scaling amazingly.

+{{< tweet 1357978829692764162 >}}

 I already wrote about it in previous years: